Epclusa (Sofosbuvir 400 mg + Velpatasvir 100 mg)

 Indeed, like all of Big Pharma, GILEAD spends more on marketing than it does on research.

 As a result of GILEAD’s promotion of Epclusa it is widely considered the new wonder drug for Hepatitis C however in reality Epclusa is no more effective than Harvoni against Hepatitis C genotype 1 and no more effective against the other genotypes of Hepatitis C than Sofosbuvir + Daclatasvir.
-The one possible exception to this might be Hep C genotype 3.
-There is some suggestion that Sofosbuvir + Velpatasvir (Epclusa) may be slightly better for treating G3 than Sof + Daclatasvir but there is not enough research data to be sure of this at the moment.
+The one exception to this appears to be Hepatitis C genotype 3.
+The present research suggests that Sofosbuvir + Velpatasvir (Epclusa) may be quite a lot better for treating G3 than Sof + Daclatasvir but there is not enough research data to be certain of this at the moment.

 So if you have genotype 1 there is no real advantage in using Epclusa over Harvoni.